-Peters (1998) traces this mindset back to British colonial policy adopted in the 1830's, which sought to protect, civilize and assimilate First Nations people.
-It was assumed their cultures would inevitably disappear with time, and, when this did not happen, "real and imagined geographies" (Peters 1998:670) that demarcated appropriate places for First Nations people emerged.
-Central to this policy was the establishment of First Nations reserves - Crown-owned tracks of land set aside for First Nations people, and intended to confine them while facilitating their path to becoming 'civilized' by, among other activities, learning agriculture and converting to Christianity (Peters and Robillard 2009).
+Peters (1998) traces this mindset back to British colonial policy adopted in the 1830s, which sought to protect, civilize and assimilate First Nations people.
+It was assumed their cultures would inevitably disappear with time, and, when this did not happen, "real and imagined geographies" (Peters, 1998:670) that demarcated appropriate places for First Nations people emerged.
+Central to this policy was the establishment of First Nations reserves - Crown-owned tracks of land set aside for First Nations people, and intended to confine them while facilitating their path to becoming 'civilized' by, among other activities, learning agriculture and converting to Christianity (Peters & Robillard, 2009).
 Thus, the Eurocentric and racist colonial government of the time assumed reserves would eventually disappear.
-Urban areas were generally hostile to First Nations' cultures and people, and individuals were excluded from fully participating in city life (Peters 1998).
+Urban areas were generally hostile to First Nations' cultures and people, and individuals were excluded from fully participating in city life (Peters, 1998).

-The popular imagination still perceives an incompatibility between Aboriginal Peoples and cities (Peters 2006, Distasio et al. 2005, Peters 1998).
+The popular imagination still perceives an incompatibility between Aboriginal Peoples and cities (Peters, 2006; Distasio et al., 2005; Peters, 1998).
 Figure 3 shows the disparity of homelessness amongst Aboriginal Peoples and non-Aboriginal people in cities.
-This misconception is historically rooted and largely determines the resources available to urbandwelling Aboriginal Peoples.
-The field of social geography has made reference to "geographies of poverty" (Peters 2001) or "geographies of exclusion" (Peters 1998; as first explored by Sibley 1995) when explaining the workings of deprivation and marginalization for Aboriginal Peoples through space, and particularly within cities.
-Other scholars have made reference to these same phenomena through their research findings (Peters 2012, DeVerteuil and Wilson 2010, Fiske et al. 2010, Walker and Barcham 2010, Cardinal 2006, Klodawsky et al. 2006, Walker 2006, Walker 2005, Skelton 2002, Walker 2003).
-Walker (2006) and Andersen and Denis (2003) have argued that "the privileging of nation-based and land-based models of Aboriginal citizenship, normalized within federal-government discourse, The naturalized racism stemming from the colonial era still influences how Aboriginal Peoples are viewed and treated in urban areas, which may limit their life opportunities.

-has had the effect of marginalizing urban Aboriginal communities" (Walker 2006:2345), and may limit the attention given to their citizenship pursuits.
-It is critical to note Aboriginal Peoples have done a great deal to challenge these real and imagined geographies and are actively defining new places for themselves in Canadian society (Peters 2000).
+This misconception is historically rooted and largely determines the resources available to urban-dwelling Aboriginal Peoples.
+The field of social geography has made reference to "geographies of poverty" (Peters, 2001) or "geographies of exclusion" (Peters, 1998; as first explored by Sibley, 1995) when explaining the workings of deprivation and marginalization for Aboriginal Peoples through space, and particularly within cities.
+Other scholars have made reference to these same phenomena through their research findings (Peters, 2012; DeVerteuil & Wilson, 2010; Fiske et al., 2010; Walker & Barcham, 2010; Cardinal, 2006; Klodawsky et al., 2006; Walker, 2006; Walker, 2005; Skelton, 2002; Walker, 2003).
+Walker (2006) and Andersen and Denis (2003) have argued that "the privileging of nationIt was assumed moving to cities meant First Nations people were actively abandoning their traditional cultures and wished to assimilate with the mainstream. based and land-based models of Aboriginal citizenship, normalized within federal-government discourse, has had the effect of marginalizing urban Aboriginal communities" (Walker, 2006:2345), and may limit the attention given to their citizenship pursuits.
+It is critical to note Aboriginal Peoples have done a great deal to challenge these real and imagined geographies and are actively defining new places for themselves in Canadian society (Peters, 2000).
 Aboriginal organizations are also making strong political statements that reveal their position about their rights and entitlements off-reserve.
 For example, The National Aboriginal Housing Association (2009:5) states, "[we] strongly believe that the federal government's fiduciary responsibility to Aboriginal persons applies to all Aboriginal persons regardless of whether they live on or off reserve."